This topic describes the syntax and provides examples for creating, searching, and deleting IVF indexes in OceanBase Database.

 Create

-The IVF series includes two index types: IVF (ivf_flat) and IVF_PQ.
-You can create them with the table or after the table exists.
-When creating an index, keep the following in mind:
+The IVF series of indexes includes IVF and IVF_PQ indexes.
+You can create an IVF or IVF_PQ index when you create a table or after the table is created.
+When you create an index, note the following:

-VECTORkeyword when creating a vector index. - Parameters for creating an index after the table exists are the same as when creating the index with the table.
+VECTORkeyword must be specified. - The parameters and descriptions for creating an index after the table is created are the same as those for creating an index when the table is created.

 CREATE TABLE table_name (